 Reviewing the volume, direction, and composition of trade between the United States, Latin America and the Caribbean, this course also looks at the impact of historical, political, social, economic and cultural factors in promoting trade among member countries.
 Government policies, legal barriers, promotional efforts and market potential are also discussed.
-(3 credits)

-INB 414 Economic and Business Environment: Pacific Rim
+INB 416 Economic and Business Environment: Pacific Asia (formerly INB 414)

-The cultural and economic differences existing in the many nations situated on the Pacific Rim and their impact on trade are examined in this course.
-The social, political and legal constraints affecting commercial activities and business ventures in such diverse countries as Australia, Malaysia, People's Republic of China and Thailand are also covered.
+The cultural political, and economic differences existing in many nations situated in North and Southeast Asia and their impact on trade are examined in this course.
+Also covered are the social, political, and legal constraints affecting commercial activities and business ventures in these countries as well as the impact of the global monetary system, regional economic intergration, and the growing influence of China in the region.
 (3 credits)